FredKSchott/pika-pack/README.md

 In the words of npm: ["Everybody would like less tooling"](https://medium.com/npm-inc/this-year-in-javascript-2018-in-review-and-npms-predictions-for-2019-3a3d7e5298ef).

-**@pika/pack approaches the problem differently by focusing on the entire package.** Pika provides a set of simple, pluggable builders that compile your code AND configure your `package.json` manifest for you.
-The result is a self-contained ready-to-publish `pkg/` subdirectory, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about).
+**@pika/pack approaches the problem differently: we focus on the entire package.** Pack uses simple, pluggable builders that compile your code AND configure your `package.json` manifest for you.
+The result is a self-contained ready-to-publish `pkg/` directory, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about).

 ## Quickstart

-To get started, first install @pika/pack:

 ```
 npm install --global @pika/pack
 ```

-Then, all you need to do is define a build pipeline in your source project's `package.json` manifest:
+To set up your project for @pika/pack, all you need to do is define a build pipeline in your source project's `package.json` manifest:

 ```js
 /* ./package.json */